datarightplus/datarightplus-infosec-baseline/draft-authors-cdrplus-infosec-baseline.md

 ### Authentication Context Class References (ACR)

-The authorisation server **SHALL** support the following ACR values:
+If the `acr` claim is supported, the authorisation server **SHALL** support the following ACR values:

 1. `urn:cds.au:cdr:2` where the authentication achieved matches the Credential Level `CL1` rules of [@!TDIF];
 2. `urn:cds.au:cdr:3` where the authentication achieved matches the Credential Level `CL2` rules of [@!TDIF]